 Of the various types of traffic accidents occurring on our roads, car accidents tend to be most common by virtue of the sheer volume of cars on the road.
 Even within this category, there are many different categories of accidents and ways in which these accidents can arise.

 Safety belts are a serious consideration and anyone travelling in a vehicle will be expected to be wearing a seat belt for their own protection.
-Not wearing a safety belt does not necessarily prevent you from taking a claim but it does mean that you will be liable to a claim for contributory negligence, i.e. for having being negligent yourself by not doing something that you should have done and which contributed to the severity of your injuries as a result.
-While there is no fixed figure, a finding of contributory negligence for failing to wear a seat belt can lead to a reduction in award of in the region of 30%.
+Not wearing a safety belt does not necessarily prevent you from taking a claim but it does mean that you will be liable to a claim for contributory negligence, i.e. for having been negligent yourself by not doing something that you should have done and which contributed to the severity of your injuries as a result.
+While there is no fixed figure, a finding of contributory negligence for failing to wear a seat belt can lead to a reduction in award in the region of 30%.

 Material/Property Damage Claims